 - Unless a mosque is a tourist attraction, men and women typically use separate areas to pray, read and study.

-- During the month of Ramadan, Muslims fast from sunrise to sunset, so business hours are affected.
+- During the month of Ramadan (Islamic Holy month, the ninth month of the Islamic calendar), Muslims fast from sunrise to sunset, so business hours are affected.

 In the Arab world, parents play conventional roles in family life.

 In most Arab countries, men play the patriarchal role.
 A man is expected to take care of his family financially and feels shame if he is incapable of providing for his wife and children.
 Again, this is a value from the Koran, which designates men as protectors of women.
 However, due to changes in society and education, wives frequently help support the family.
 Sometimes this undermines the role of the man as the breadwinner.
 Although the father has the final say, parents discuss and plan together before making decisions.

 Many women in Arabic countries maintain a traditional role and stay at home.
 A woman's job is to raise the children, help educate them and manage the house.
 Western society conceives them as oppressed and unequal to men, but it is important to keep in mind that: